Wawel Cathedral exterior with tourists in Krakow, Poland.

 Get your booking confirmed instantly

-Discover the grandeur of Krakow on a 5.5-hour guided tour with exclusive access to 4 iconic landmarks in your preferred language.
+Experience the splendor of Krakow with a carefully planned 5.5-hour guided tour that includes exclusive access to four famous landmarks in your chosen language.

-Step into Wawel Castle to admire stunning 16th-century friezes, the majestic throne room, and opulent interiors with gold, marble, and ornate ceilings!
+Within Wawel Castle's walls lie stunning 16th-century friezes, an impressive throne room, and opulent interiors adorned with gold, marble, and ornate ceilings!

-Fun fact: The Rynek Underground Museum was born from excavations between 2005 and 2010, revealing around 6,000 fascinating artefacts.
+Did you know?
+The Rynek Underground Museum emerged from excavations between 2005 and 2010, unveiling approximately 6,000 fascinating historical items.

-5.5-hour guided tour of Wawel Castle, Cathedral, St. Mary’s Basilica & Rynek Underground Museum
+Admission for a 5.5-hour guided tour of Combo: Wawel Castle, Cathedral, St. Mary’s Basilica & Rynek Underground Museum

-Entry to one permanent exhibition in Wawel Castle (State Rooms or Royal Private Apartments or Crown Treasury subject to availability)
+Entry into one permanent exhibition in Wawel Castle State Rooms or Royal Private Apartments or Crown Treasury subject to availability

 Entry to exhibitions other than those listed